 Media education and journalism have in the past five decades emerged as one of the most sought after disciplines.
-The most obvious reason for it is media continues to be an emerging industry despite hiccups faced in the recent times due to economic slowdown.
+The most obvious reason for it is media continues to be an emerging industry despite hiccups faced in recent times due to economic slowdown.
 Though there isn’t still the need for a qualifying degree to enter journalism, media houses now increasingly prefer to take such employees on their rolls who have some exposure to media education, be it at the graduation or the post-graduation level.
-In the government sector Indian Institute of Mass Communication (IIMC) in New Delhi became the first known center of media education.
+In the government sector, the Indian Institute of Mass Communication (IIMC) in New Delhi became the first known center of media education.
 In the private sector, this credit goes to the Times School of Journalism.
-Both impact post-graduate diploma and over the years have come to command a very prestigious alumnus.
+Both impact the post-graduate diplomas and over the years have come to command a very prestigious alumnus.

-In the past decade or so several private universities too have started courses at both the degree and master’s level in journalism.
+In the past decade or so, several private universities have started courses at both the degree and master’s level in journalism.
 Some of the government universities have in collaboration with the private schools started their franchises.
-There is no uniformity in the standards of these centres.
+There is no uniformity in the standards of these centers.
 While some of them have very good training facilities and faculty, others run on ramshackle infrastructure.
 However, for the courses run by the universities, the approval by the University Grants Commission (UGC) is mandatory.
 This approval at least ensures that the students get to follow a professionally drafted course curriculum.

 It may once again be underlined here that having a degree or diploma for a career in journalism is not mandatory.
-In fact several famous journalists who have professionally excelled have never had any formal education in journalism.
+In fact, several famous journalists who have professionally excelled have never had any formal education in journalism.

 The below list of top 10 Colleges is certainly not exhaustive:

 As mentioned earlier since there is no regulatory body to examine the veracity of the claims made by these diploma giving centres.
-It’s advisable for the applicants to have a first-hand inspection of the centre and also take a feedback from the former students before deciding to take admission.
+It’s advisable for the applicants to have a first-hand inspection of the centre and also take feedback from the former students before deciding to take admission.